Europlanet Society Constitution

 - a General Assembly that will be the ruling body

-Subject to the matters set out below the Society and its property shall be administered and managed in accordance with this constitution as appointed by the General Assembly and administered by an independent host organisation.
+Subject to the matters set out below the Society and its property shall be administered and managed in accordance with this constitution and the statutes of the Europlanet Association.

 In furtherance of the objects but not otherwise the Executive Board may exercise the following powers: